Survivor Begins Opdivo and Yervoy Treatment for Mesothelioma

 Last year, my chemotherapy drug gemcitabine wasn’t making much of a difference, and I felt like I was out of options.
 I had even tried immunotherapy for a year without strong results.

 I told my oncologist that I wasn’t interested in hospice.
 Not yet, anyway.
 I knew it might be an option down the line, but I wasn’t ready to give up the fight.

 It was more important that I enjoy my days as they came and continued doing things independently.

 Late last year, the FDA approved Opdivo and Yervoy in combination for mesothelioma.
 In the same month, I attended my nephew Tyler’s wedding, one of my long-term goals in my eighth year as a pleural mesothelioma survivor.
 Not an easy feat to accomplish during a global pandemic.

-From my experience with Keytruda I knew a bit about what to expect with immunotherapy.
-Side effects can show up at any time, and they vary for every patient.
+From my experience with Keytruda, I knew a bit about what to expect with immunotherapy.
+Side effects can show up at any time, and it varies for every patient.

 Education is crucial for patients who are new to immunotherapy.
 The way it affects your body isn’t the same as chemotherapy and other treatments.

 Patients have to look out for inflammation reactions, which could happen anywhere throughout the body.
 Pneumonitis in the lungs, gastritis in the stomach and colitis in the colon are some common reactions.